elastickent/ingest-helpers/Readme.md

 # Elasticsearch Recurring Sentence Analyzer

 This Docker container runs a Python script that analyzes recurring sentences at the beginning and end of documents in an Elasticsearch index.
+It can also generate an ingest pipeline to remove these common sentences and provide instructions for reindexing.

 ## Prerequisites